 18th Century Waistcoat Sewing Pattern by JP Ryan

 This waistcoat pattern may be made up in a variety of ways: sleeved or sleeveless, long or short.
 The longer, sleeved version is most appropriate for earlier impressions, i.e. the French and Indian War period (1754-1763), whereas the shorter version is a correct length for the Revolutionary War period (1775-1783) in America.
 You may also make a shorter sleeved waistcoat or a longer sleeveless waistcoat.
 Both sleeved and sleeveless waistcoats were worn in either period.The waistcoat underwent an evolution in style similar to the coat.
 Early on in the century, the waistcoat was worn quite long, extending almost to the knees.
 As time progressed, the waistcoat became shorter and shorter, ending, at the close of the century, at the natural waistline.

 This original waistcoat pattern is fashioned after three extant examples, one in the collection of The Colonial Williamsburg Foundation, as shown in 18th Century Clothing at Williamsburg by Linda Baumgarten, one in the collection of the Smithsonian Institution, and another in the Cut of Men's Clothes, by Norah Waugh.

 One size per pattern - please choose size.
 Please see back cover photo for sizing chart, fabric and notion requirements.

-** Size 42 of this item is currently out of stock.
+** Sizes 40 & 42 of this item are currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.